 In most cases, the customer’s rant is not personally directed at you, so don’t take it personally.
 If they do start to make personal insults, you can try saying something like, “I’m here to help you and I want to help.
 It’s difficult to help when you insult me.”

 Offer sincere human-to-human empathy and sympathy for the customer’s problem.
 Use your own words to say things like, “I’m so sorry that happened” or “Wow, I don’t blame you for being upset.
 I’d feel the same if that happened to me.”
 Make sure you’re authentic in what you choose to say.
 Otherwise, you run the risk of being perceived as a condescending phony.
 That will only make things worse.

 It’s an odd paradox that our words are more powerful when spoken softly than when spoken in a loud voice.
 Obviously, from a practical standpoint, you must ensure the other person can hear you.

 Headlining means you say what you’re going to do.
 Owning the problem means that you take personal responsibility for resolving the issue.
 Perhaps you might say something like this, “I can get you a temporary laptop right now.
 I’ll make sure it has the software you need and connect it to your cloud storage so you’ll have all your files.
 Then, I’ll walk your existing laptop through troubleshooting and let you know what we find, along with the next steps.”
 Obviously, you must consider company policy in terms of what you promise.
 Don’t make promises you can’t keep.

 Take a Few Minutes for Yourself

 Dealing with angry people is tiring.
-Once you’ve gotten the situation under control, take five minutes and go for a walk around your building, watch a funny YouTube video, or splash cool water on your face.
+Once you’ve got the situation under control, take five minutes and go for a walk around your building, watch a funny YouTube video, or splash cool water on your face.

 For additional insights on dealing with angry customers, see my previous blog post on dealing with angry type-a customers.